8394 Charles II Silver Porringer

 9523 Charles II Silver Wine Taster

 A rare early English two-handled wine taster in sterling silver from the reign of Charles II.
 With a simple plain form and wirework handles.
 Excellent patina and faint signs of the hand hammered finish.
 Owners initials inscribed underneath.
 Weight 27 grams, just under 1 troy ounce.
 Height 2.2 cm (bowl), 3.5 cm (to top of handle).
 Diameter of top 6.5 cm.
 Spread across handles 9.2 cm.
 London 1683.
-Marked inside at the bottom with the makers mark “SH” within a heart shaped shield, probably Samuel Hawkes (*see David Mitchell’s book on “Silversmiths in Stuart and Elizabethan England”).
+Maker’s mark “SH” within a heart shaped shield, probably Samuel Hawkes (*see David Mitchell’s book on “Silversmiths in Stuart and Elizabethan England”).

 9539 William & Mary Antique Silver Miniature Mug